How HubSpot Holds New Sales Reps Accountable to Their Sales Training

-In short, Hubspot’s new hire sales training program must equip all of their newly minted sales reps to get to a certain baseline of activity and knowledge.
+In short, Hubspot’s sales onboarding program must equip all of their newly minted sales reps to get to a certain baseline of activity, proficiency and knowledge.
 Fast.
 REALLY FAST.
 Sound familiar right?

 How do they do it?
 Jeetu Mahtani, Hubspots’s Managing Director of International Sales shares with us how they do it.